WayScience/cell-health-data/1.segment-data/README.md

 Stringer et al. trained the CellPose segmentation models on a diverse set of cell images and is therefore a good selection for our use case.
 The CellPose python implementation was particularly useful for building reproducible pipelines.

+When manually experimenting with CellPose, it becomes INCLUDE IMAGE

 ### Nuclei segmentation

 After manually experimenting with CellPose on about 10 Cell Health nuclei images (various cell lines), we settled on the following parameters for CellPose nuclei segmentation: